Franchising can be an excellent expansion vehicle for certain brands; it can also be inappropriate for others. Find out more in this section.

 You will need many support services to ensure the success of your franchisees and to maintain the integrity of your brand.

 Numerous support services should be in place prior to the commencement of your franchise effort (see "infrastructure essentials" later in this franchise section).
 These services will add to your administrative expenses.
-Better franchisors provide all, or at least most, of the following: operational field consultations, training systems and training teams, centralized purchasing and procurement, marketing (particularly digital), advanced technological platforms (including software and apps that add value to both the customer experience and overall operations), financial guidance, real estate support, prototype construction plans and project management assistance, and more.
+Better franchisors provide all, or at least most, of the following: operational field consultations, training systems, centralized purchasing and procurement, marketing (particularly digital), advanced technological platforms (including software and apps that add value to both the customer experience and overall operations), financial guidance, real estate support, prototype construction plans and project management assistance, and more.

 The more complex your business model may be, the more unlikely it is that franchising will be a good fit.